Transgene and BioInvent Announce Positive Progress for BT-001

 About the trial

-This Phase 1 is divided into two parts.
-In part A, patients with metastatic/advanced tumors receive single agent, intratumoral administrations of BT-001.
-Part B will explore the combination of intratumoral injections of BT-001 with pembrolizumab.
-The Phase 2a will evaluate the combination regimen in several patient cohorts with different tumor types.
+This Phase I is divided into two parts.
+In part A, patients with metastatic/advanced tumors receive single agent, intra-tumoral administrations of BT-001.
+Part B will explore the combination of intra-tumoral injections of BT-001 with pembrolizumab.
+The Phase IIa will evaluate the combination regimen in several patient cohorts with different tumor types.
 These expansion cohorts will offer the possibility of exploring the activity of this approach to treat other malignancies not traditionally addressed with this type of treatment.

 About BT-001